 - A travel grant (not exceeding EUR 500) and fee waiver to attend the event where the award will be presented

-The award is sponsored by Microinnova Engineering GmbH and will be presented at a special session of the 13th European Congress of Chemical Engineering (ECCE13) which will be held in Berlin, Germany, on 19-23 September 2021.
+The award is sponsored by Microinnova Engineering GmbH and will be presented at a special session of the 13th European Congress of Chemical Engineering (ECCE13) which will be held virtually on 19-23 September 2021.

 Deadline for submission of nominations: